awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

 1. When all the data is migrated, disable the mailbox for the user on Microsoft Exchange and create a mail user \(or mail\-enabled user\) that has the external SMTP address pointed to Amazon WorkMail\.
 This can be achieved using the following commands in Exchange Management Shell\.
 **Important**
 The steps below erase the contents of the mailbox\.
 Ensure that your data has been migrated to Amazon WorkMail before you attempt to enable email routing\.
-Some mail clients do not seamlessly switch to Amazon WorkMail when this command is executed\.
+Some mail clients do not seamlessly switch to Amazon WorkMail when this command is run\.
 For more information, see [Mail client configuration](#mail_client_config)\.

    ```
    $old_mailbox = Get-Mailbox exchangeuser